BrenPatF/timer_set_oracle/README.md

 # Timer_Set
+Oracle PL/SQL code timing module.

 Oracle PL/SQL package that facilitates code timing for instrumentation and other purposes, with very small footprint in both code and resource usage.
 Construction and reporting require only a single line each, regardless of how many timers are included in a set.

+See [Code Timing and Object Orientation and Zombies](http://www.scribd.com/doc/43588788/Code-Timing-and-Object-Orientation-and-Zombies), November 2010, for the original idea implemented in Oracle PL/SQL, Perl and Java.

+The package is tested using the Math Function Unit Testing design pattern, with test results in HTML and text format included.
+See test_output\timer_set.html for the unit test results root page.

 ## Usage (extract from main_col_group.sql)
 ```sql